RooneyMcNibNug/OpenBSD-pi-tor-hidden-service/README.md

 1. change the root password with `passwd root`
 2. If you want to change your system's hostname, you can  `vim /etc/myname`
 3. Its worth just double-checking that there aren't any missing patches by running `syspatch`
+4. Same thing as the last step, but for existing packages - you can update them with `pkg_add -u`

 ![image](https://github.com/RooneyMcNibNug/OpenBSD-pi-tor-hidden-service/assets/17930955/8a074641-deec-4b59-963a-0ed037308671)